October 6, 2017

 - Unmount and detach the EBS volume from the EC2 instance.

 EBS snapshot does not perform flushing or locking operations by itself, and you should do this manually, prior to creating the snapshot.
-Stopping an instance and unmounting volumes to make a consistent backup is like starting a car with a hand crank each time after stopping at a traffic light.
+Stopping an instance and unmounting volumes to make a consistent business data backup is like starting a car with a hand crank each time after stopping at a traffic light.

 2. No on-prem data copy